cksystemsteaching/selfie/manuscript/encoding.md

 [Register](https://en.wikipedia.org/wiki/Processor_register "Register")
 : A quickly accessible location available to a digital processor's central processing unit (CPU).
 Registers usually consist of a small amount of fast storage, although some registers have specific hardware functions.
 Registers are typically addressed by mechanisms other than main memory.

 Most registers of a CPU have the same size, that is, accommodate the same number of bits.
-Usually, data goes back and forth between memory and registers in chunks of that size called *words*.
+Usually, data goes back and forth between memory and registers in chunks of that size called *machine words* or just *words*.

 [Word](https://en.wikipedia.org/wiki/Word_(computer_architecture) "Word")
 : The natural unit of data used by a particular processor design.
 A word is a fixed-sized piece of data handled as a unit by the instruction set or the hardware of the processor.
 The number of bits in a word (the word size, word width, or word length) is an important characteristic of any specific processor design or computer architecture.